ruSauron/random-py-slideshow/README.md

 # Random py slideshow

 Simple Python 3 slideshow tool for navigating massive image libraries.
+Made with Gemini.

 It starts displaying images immediately from a random folder while scanning the rest of the directory tree in the background.
 Supports random shuffle, folder navigation, and maintains a history of the last 500 viewed images.

 ## Requirements
-*   Python 3+
+*   Python 3.6+
 *   `pip install Pillow`

 ## Usage